lynnfaraday/aresmush.com/tutorials/manage/start.md

 Always wait about 10 seconds or so between shutting the game down and restarting it.
 This ensures that everything has a chance to shut down fully and cleanly.
 {% endtip %}

-To ensure the game automatically restarts when the server is rebooted, see [Auto-Restart After Server Reboot](/tutorials/manage/restart-after-reboot.html).
+Your game should also automatically restart when the server is rebooted.
+If that doesn't happen for some reason, see [Auto-Restart After Server Reboot](/tutorials/manage/restart-after-reboot.html).

 ## Debug Mode